selfhostx/ansible/roles/compute_instance/README.md

 Description
 ===========

-This role creates fully automated computer instances (VMs).
+This role creates fully automated computing instances (virtual machines).

+**Modes of operation**:
+- full manual mode (no IPAM, all vars need to be provided) `compute_instance_ipam_provider: manual`
+- provide specs of instance, but query IPAM (like netbox as source of truth for network/prefix-details like gateway, vlan, bridge): `compute_instance_ipam_provider: netbox`

 supported virtualization plattforms:
 - **proxmox** (no matter if on-premise or co-location, single-server or cluster)

 **cloud-init** (datasource: config-drive, other will follow, maybe nocloud https://cloudinit.readthedocs.io/en/latest/reference/datasources.html)
-- support bootparameters for grub
+- support boot-parameters for grub
 - network config (+ DNS) depending on choice of the distribution cloud-image (ifupdown/netplan/networkmanager)
 - injecting pubkeys before network is even up
 - executing commands